-If your mammogram shows breast calcifications, your radiologist may recommend other imaging tests or a biopsy.
-While calcifications can be benign, they can also be found in the breast in association with breast cancer.
+While many breast calcifications can be benign, they can also be found in association with breast cancer.

-Many women never have any symptoms when they have breast cancer.
+Many women never have symptoms when they have breast cancer.
 They may not feel any different.
-Many breast cancers associated with calcifications can’t be felt, but it’s possible they can be.
+For this reason, if you have breast calcifications, ruling out breast cancer is a good idea.

-Breast calcifications are calcium deposits within breast tissue.
-On mammograms, they look like white spots or flecks and are usually so small that you can’t physically feel them.
+On mammograms, breast calcifications look like white spots or flecks.
 They’re common in older women, especially those who have gone through menopause.

 Most breast calcifications are noncancerous (benign).
 Certain patterns of calcifications may be an indication of breast cancer.
 If calcifications are in tight clusters with irregular shapes, or if they grow in a line, that could indicate cancer.

-Microcalcifications are small.
-On the mammogram, they may look like fine, white specks like grains of salt.
-Microcalcifications may fit into one of the following categories by the radiologist, which may appear on your mammogram report:
+Microcalcifications are smaller than 0.5 mm and usually look like fine, white specks like grains of salt.
+Microcalcifications may fit into one of the following categories by the radiologist, which may appear on your mammogram report as:

 - probably benign